MicrosoftDocs/winrt-api/windows.devices.humaninterfacedevice/hidnumericcontroldescription_hasnull.md

 # Windows.Devices.HumanInterfaceDevice.HidNumericControlDescription.HasNull

 ## -description

-Retrieves a Boolean value which indicates whether the control supports a null, or out-of-range, value.
+Gets a Boolean value which indicates whether the control supports a null, or out-of-range, value.

 ## -property-value

-True if the control supports a null value; false otherwise.
+True, if the control supports a null value; otherwise, false.

 ## -remarks